Prior Authorization and Step Therapy

 Step TherapyIn some cases, we require you to first try certain drugs to treat your medical condition before we will cover another drug for that condition.
 For example, if Drug A and Drug B both treat your medical condition, we may not cover Drug B unless you try Drug A first.
 If Drug A does not work for you, we will then cover Drug B.

-- 2020 Medicare D Step Therapy PolicyOpen a PDF
+- 2024 Medicare Part D Step Therapy PolicyOpen a PDF

 Drugs that require Prior Authorization/Step Therapy are indicated on our drug list.
-To check if prior authorization or step therapy applies, follow this link to search one of our online drug lists.
+To check if prior authorization or step therapy applies, search one of our online drug lists.

 We have an exception process in place for drugs with prior authorization, step therapy, or other requirements or limits on coverage.
 If your healthcare provider determines that you need a medication that has a requirement or limit, he/she must submit a request supporting your need.
 Access the forms to request an exception.